ivanmolto/uniswap-governance-enhancement/README.md

 As exposed, adding an extra phase of futarchy governance to the current process, we could formally defer to prediction markets on matters of fact, while retaining token voting on matters of value.

+## IMPLEMENTATION

+The prediction market can be built easily using the [Conditional Token Framework](https://docs.gnosis.io/conditionaltokens/)

-As a bonus a decentralized arbitration court a là Kleros could be necessary to handle disputes that may arise in the resolution of the prediction markets.
+As a bonus a decentralized arbitration court such as [Kleros](https://kleros.io/) could be necessary to handle disputes that may arise in the resolution of the prediction markets.